CzarHey/discord-timebomb/README.md

 `<insert image here>`

 When prompted, simply type the number of the user you wish to bomb.
-For example, to bomb `k6ka#1014`, type `1` in the channel.
+In the preceding example, to bomb `k6ka#1014`, type `1` in the channel.
 To cancel the query, type `c`.

 ### Defusing a bomb